Malta in the Eurovision Song Contest 2022: Promotion

-A music video for "I Am What I Am" premiered on the official YouTube channel of the Eurovision Song Contest on 14 March 2022.
 Prior to the contest, Muscat made appearances across Europe to specifically promote "I Am What I Am" as the Maltese Eurovision entry.
 She first performed at the Barcelona Eurovision Party, which was held on 26 March 2022 at Barcelona's Sala Apolo, and later performed at the London Eurovision Party, which was held on 3 April 2022 at London's Hard Rock Hotel venue.
 On 7 April, she performed during the Israel Calling event held at the Menora Mivtachim Arena in Tel Aviv, Israel, and Eurovision in Concert at Amsterdam's AFAS Live on 9 April.
 On 16 April, she performed at the PrePartyES which took place in Madrid's Sala La Riviera.
 In addition to her international appearances, Emma Muscat recorded her 'live-on-tape' performance in Sofia, Bulgaria on 19 March.
 This would have been used in the event that she was unable to travel to Turin, or subjected to quarantine on arrival.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 25 January 2022, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
-Malta has been placed into the second semi-final, to be held on 12 May 2022, and scheduled to perform in the first half of the show.
+Malta was placed into the second semi-final, to be held on 12 May 2022, and has been scheduled to perform in the first half of the show.